llmariner/llmariner/CONTRIBUTING.md

 ### Reporting Bugs

 > [!IMPORTANT]
 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to <>.
+Instead sensitive bugs must be sent by email to contact@llmariner.ai.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: